LiamHz/liamhz.github.io/md-blog/interact-application.md

+---
+title: Application for the Interact Fellowship
+---

 _[Interact](http://interact.org/) is a fellowship for people who "think deeply about the role and opportunity of technology in society.
 Many of my favorite people are part of it._

 _Unlike my college application essays, my Interact app felt authentic to me.
 Hopefully I'll get to join the cool kids club this year._